ernestbuffington/PHP-Nuke.Titanium.Dev.4/CODE_OF_CONDUCT.md

 others in confidence.
 The network is the priority, and steps will be taken to ensure the network is successful.

-## Our Social Developer Platform Etiquette
+## The 86it Developers Network - Platform Etiquette

 In addition to adhering to the CoC, we ask that you also adhere to the following guidelines as they pertain to how you interact on our social developer platforms.